haolian9/ido.nvim/readme.md

 * interactive
   * [x] input the pattern
   * [x] select a region, when treesitter is available
+  * [x] select a line range when treesitter is inavailable
   * [ ] opt-in/out on each occurrence, i think that's too cumbersome
-* good default without interactive
 * one and only one active session for each buffer
-* only one truth of source, all others are replica
+* only one truth of source, all others are replicas
 * no realtime syncing, must have a delay time
-* syncing changes to the buffer directly rather than extmarks
+* syncing changes to the buffer directly rather than changing extmarks
   * i found it's hard to maintance the integrity between buffer content and extmark, during user editing, especially undo/redo .
 * vim-flavored pattern
-* [ ] compatible with **utf-8** characters
+* compatible with **utf-8** characters
+* [ ] record ops using vim.on_key and replay the ops to all replicas

 ## status
-* just works
+* WIP: i'm not happy with its current impl.

 ## prerequisites
 * nvim 0.10.*